deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 Well, it hadn’t been changed *recently*.
 The room smelled of him, of Cqcq cigars, and of the still in the corner that was working its way through another sour mash of grains and *Rwhk* fruit.
 The resulting beverage, which he called *’Bootlegger’*, was potent and surprisingly tasty thanks to years spent perfecting both the recipe and the still.

 Or maybe his taste buds had a bad case of Stockholm syndrome.
-Didn’t really matter---the stuff not only got him drunk, but he enjoyed drinking it which was really all you could ask of booze.
+Didn’t really matter___the stuff not only got him drunk, but he enjoyed drinking it which was really all you could ask of booze.
 Taste good, pickle the ol’ grey matter.
 Check, check.

 Oh, and not make you go blind.
 Check.